ACTIVITIES FOR EVERYONE

 SEATOURS FROM STYKKISHÓLMUR

 Explore the Breiðafjörður Bay by boat, take in the breath-taking nature, visit the quiet island Flatey, and much more.
 SEATOURS are based in Stykkisholmur and have organized sightseeing trips all year round.
 Take time as well to explore Stykkisholmur, a town which is well known for it´s well preserved old houses in the oldest part and therefore has the feeling of a living museum.

-Snowmobile tours, glacier hike, snowshoe hike and iceclimbing are among the various activities organized by our partners Summit guides within the Snaefellsjökull National Park.
+Hiking tours, glacier hike, snowshoe hike, snowcat tours, skiing tours and fatbike tours are among the various activities organized by our partners Summit guides within the Snæfellsjökull National Park.
 They also organize trips to the Vatnshellir Cave, an 8000 year old lava tube which is easily accessable.
 You can find more information about their tours on their websites, SummitGuides or ask our staff to help you book your tours.